carlself/TimelineController/README.md

 6. Repeat 3-5 for more timelines

-7. In runtime, make sure the dependent GameObject exist in memory before playing timeline.
+7. In runtime, make sure the dependent GameObjects exist in memory before playing timeline.

 ```C#
  // Load dependent GameObjects